samrylanjamesharris/Basic-VR/README.md

 The LLM being developed on top of UniformArch will have a small amount of parameters, aiming for 5M parameters allowing the architecture to work and allow it's full power to be on a small amount of infomation.

 ## Sketch:
+The way it would work is by using, ``